AxisCommunications/acap-rs/README.md

 ## Getting started

 There are multiple ways to set up a development environment, but the recommended way is using a dev container.
+For a smooth experience it is furthermore recommended that any Axis devices run the most recent LTS.
+See [compatibility](docs/compatibility.md) for details on what to expect from various setups.

 ### Dev container